-I went to Rick Warren’s “New Hope for Your Church” Conference in Orange County last summer.
+I went to Rick Warren’s “New Hope for Your Church” Conference in Orange County awhile back.
 It’s the Purpose Driven Conference version 2.0 and Rick taught his heart for the local church.

 Here are 21 truths, lessons, insights and ideas from Rick that will help you as you lead your church.

 1. A big church is not better.
 Small is not better.
 Better is better.

 2. Build your people before your steeple.
 Don’t build too early or too small.